Jax922/gpu-particle-system/README.md

 ## Introduction
-Here is my final project source code.
-I have developed a GPU-based particle system, which enables the simulation of fluid, fire, and collision phenomena.
+This is a GPU-based particle system, which enables the simulation of fluid, fire, and collision phenomena.
 The fluid simulation employs the Smoothed Particle Hydrodynamics
 (SPH) method [7], while the rendering of a 3D